ACHPER QLD Board

 Carolyn Jones is a Principal Education Officer at the QCAA in the Health, Physical Education (HPE)/Technologies learning area.
 Carolyn led an Expert Writing Team in the development of the QCE 2019 Health General Syllabus, Syllabus Implementation Workshops and resources to support implementation.
 Carolyn has previously written HPE curriculum in Tasmania K-10 and 11/12.
 Other roles included Chief Marking and Setting Examiner for the Tasmanian Health Studies external assessment.
 Carolyn has taught in Queensland since 2004 and wrote the Health Education work program at Helensvale SHS before modifying and implementing it in the United Arab Emirates in a three year stint at the Australian International School.

-Aaron Harding, Board Member
+Remy Melia, Board Member

 Hugh Shannon, Board Member